Glance and Focus Networks for Dynamic Visual Recognition: Introduction

 Parts of the results in this paper were published originally in its conference version \cite{NeurIPS2020_7866}.
-However, this version extends our earlier work in several important aspects: \begin{itemize} \item We improve the reinforcement learning algorithm for learning the patch selection policy by proposing a contrast reward function (Sections \ref{sec:contrastive_reward}, \ref{sec:exp_contrastive_reward}). \item We introduce a multi-scale GFNet (MS-GFNet), allowing the patch size to be adjusted dynamically conditioned on the inputs and the computational budgets (Sections \ref{sec:MS-GFNet}, \ref{sec:exp_msgf}).
-Empirical results indicate that MS-GFNet not only contributes to higher accuracy, but also yields a more flexible range of computational cost for online tuning. \item We extend the proposed GFNet to video recognition tasks, and report encouraging results on three widely used benchmarks (Figure \ref{fig:video_recognition}). \item We conduct experiments to verify that GFNet can also effectively accelerate the large-batch inference on GPU devices (Table \ref{tab:gpu_speed}), while the original version only considers the single-image inference on an iPhone. \item Additional analytical results are presented, including the analysis on the early-termination criterion (Table \ref{tab:abl_early_criterion}) and the patch sizes in MS-GFNet (Figure \ref{fig:gfv2_ms_ratio}). \end{itemize}
+However, this version extends our earlier work in several important aspects: \begin{itemize} \item We improve the reinforcement learning algorithm for learning the patch selection policy by proposing a contrast reward function (Section \ref{sec:contrastive_reward}). \item We introduce a multi-scale GFNet (MS-GFNet), allowing adjusting the patch size dynamically conditioned on the inputs and the computational budgets (Sections \ref{sec:MS-GFNet}).
+Empirical results indicate that MS-GFNet not only improves the accuracy, but also yields a more flexible range of computational cost for online tuning. \item We extend the proposed GFNet to high-resolution or non object-centric image recognition and video recognition, and report encouraging results on widely used benchmarks (Sections \ref{sec:high_res}, \ref{sec:video_recognition}). \item We conduct experiments to verify that GFNet can also effectively accelerate the large-batch inference on GPU devices (Table \ref{tab:gpu_speed}), while the original version only considers the single-image inference on an iPhone. \item Additional analytical results are presented, including the comprehensive ablation studies and a discussion on training hyper-parameters (Sections \ref{sec:abl_study}, \ref{sec:hyper_sense}). \end{itemize}